georgeAlexSimsTSI/Infected_Bunnies/README.md

 When all the bunnies have died the program terminates.
 If the bunny population exceeds 1000 a food shortage must occur killing exactly half of the bunnies (randomly chosen)

-★ Modify the program to run in real time, with each turn lasting 2 seconds, and a one second pause between each announement.
+★ Modify the program to run in real time, with each turn lasting 2 seconds, and a one second pause between each announcement.

-★★ Allow the user to hit the 'k' key to initiate a mass rabit cull! which causes half of all the rabits to be killed (randomly chosen).
+★★ Allow the user to hit the 'k' key to initiate a mass bunny cull! which causes half of all the rabbits to be killed (randomly chosen).

-★★★★ Modify the program to place the rabits in an 80x80 grid.
-Have the rabits move one space each turn randomly.
+★★★★ Modify the program to place the rabbits in an 80x80 grid.
+Have the rabbits move one space each turn randomly.
-Mark juvenile males with m, adult males w/ M, juvenile females w/ f, adult femails w/ F infected X
+Mark juvenile males with m, adult males w/ M, juvenile females w/ f, adult females w/ F infected X

 Modify the program so that infected only convert bunnies that end a turn on an adjacent square.
 Modify the program so that new babies are born in an empty random adjacent square next to the mother bunny. (if no empty square exits then the baby bunny isn't born)

-★★★★★ Modify the program so that it saves each turn to a file and can play back at accelearted speed all subsequent turns.
+★★★★★ Modify the program so that it saves each turn to a file and can play back at accelerated speed all subsequent turns.